 Carlos is more than qualified in this respect, having earned a GARP certificate focusing on the financial risks associated with climate change and being a candidate for a Masters degree in Sustainability Leadership at Cambridge University (in addition to his Notre Dame Master of Finance, Chartered Financial Analyst (CFA), and Chartered Analyst in Alternative Investment (CAIA) designations).
 The Carbon Neutral Alpha Program, like the other offering from Sigma Advanced, the Global Advanced Futures and Spread Program, uses relative value trades but also takes directional positions.
 As with any new asset class, it provides specific advantages and disadvantages.

 Please check out the Carbon Neutral Alpha page.
-Call or email Greg Taunt with any questions about this program at gtaunt@iasg.com or 847-877-0887.
+If you have any questions about this program, call or email Greg Taunt at gtaunt@iasg.com or 847-877-0887.

 Photo by Patrick Hendry on Unsplash